core-wg/oscore/draft-ietf-core-object-security.md

 1. Compute the COSE object as specified in {{sec-obj-cose}}

     * the AEAD nonce is created by XORing the Sender IV (context IV) with the Sender Sequence Number (partial IV).

     * If the block option is used, the AAD includes the AEAD Tag from the previous block sent (from the second block and following) {{AAD}}.
 This means that the endpoint MUST store the Tag of each last-sent block to compute the following.

     * Note that the 'sid' field containing the Sender ID is included in the COSE object ({{sec-obj-cose}}) if the application needs it.

 2. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message:

     * The CoAP header is the same as the unprotected CoAP message.

+    * If present, the CoAP option Proxy-Uri is decomposed as described in {{proxy-uri}}.

-    * The CoAP options, which are encrypted and not unencrypted ('e') ({{coap-headers-and-options}}) are removed.
-Any encrypted and unencrypted option ('d') that is present has its unencrypted value.
+    * The CoAP options which are of class E ({{coap-headers-and-options}}) are removed.
 The Object-Security option is added.

     * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
 If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.